cako/notorius/README.md

     C:\Python27\pythonw.exe C:\Path\To\main.py

-On Linux, this is done by:
+On Linux, this is done by running:

     /path/to/main.py